JanBoonen/TwsApiCpp/README.md

 ```

 ###Safety, Robustness and stability
 * It **protects** the inner workings of **the IB library against exceptions** thrown inadvertently from within the user code in the derived EWrapper methods.
+And as such, you don't need to put the code in a try/catch block yourself.

   - EWrapper is extended with a method onCatch() which the library calls when such exceptions occurs with information where it was triggered.

 * It **protects** the inner workings of **the IB library against concurrent use of its internal data**, which could lead to loss of requests send to the TWS.

-  This can happen when the EClient is called from different threads, i.e. the automatic ‘EReader’ thread is used and both the main thread and the EWrapper calls methods of EClient (i.e. buy or sell), and the main thread collects extra data from TWS.
+  This can happen when the EClient is called from different threads, i.e. the automatic ‘EReader’ thread is used and both the main thread and the EWrapper call methods of EClient.

 * It is **by design a ‘closed’ library**, meaning you cannot derive from its EClient class directly and overwrites its methods.